College Panhellenic Sorority Recruitment

 Students participating in Formal Recruitment must complete their respective course by Aug.
-21, 2017, the deadline established by the Office of Health Promotion.
+20, 2018, the deadline established by the Center of Wellness Education.

-To learn more about the Campus Clarity programs, including how to receive access to the course or timing of each part, visit the Office of Health Promotion.
+To learn more about the Campus Clarity programs, including how to receive access to the course or timing of each part, visit the Center of Wellness Education website.

 As required by the National Panhellenic Conference, there is not a GPA requirement to participate in Formal Recruitment at the University of Mississippi.

 The typical average to extend a sorority membership invitation is a 3.00 cumulative GPA.
 Women who have below a 3.00 GPA are advised they are at a greater risk to be released from the Formal Recruitment process due to their academics.